Skip to content

 *

-* You can instead enable Kleene logic by setting `ignore_unknown = False`.
-In this case, this method returns null
+* You can instead enable Kleene logic by setting `ignoreUnknown = false`.
+In this case, this method returns null if

 *